Features of nRF91 Series

 nrf91-modem-trace-uart snippet while building your application as described in nRF91 modem tracing with UART backend using snippets.

 You can set the trace level using the AT command

 See modem trace AT command documentation for more information.

+See Modem trace module for other backend options.
 If the existing trace backends are not sufficient, it is possible to implement custom trace backends.
-You can implement your own custom modem traces to store the traces on an external flash.
-You can then upload the traces to the cloud for remote analysis when needed.
 For more information on the implementation of a custom trace backend, see Adding custom trace backends.

 You can update the firmware of the device over the air, thus without a wired connection.
 Such an update is called a FOTA (firmware over-the-air) update.
 FOTA upgrades can be used to apply delta patches to the LTE modem firmware, full LTE modem firmware upgrades, and to replace the upgradable bootloader or the application.

 Even though the Trusted Firmware-M and the application are two individually compiled components, they are treated as a single binary blob in the context of firmware upgrades.
 Any reference to the application in this section is meant to indicate the application including the Trusted Firmware-M.

 To perform a FOTA upgrade, complete the following steps: